OliverMaerz/elevio/README.md

 The application was written using the Play 2.7 framework in IntelliJ - so reviewing it in IntelliJ should work out of the box.

+#### Articles menu

+Select the articles menu to see a list of all articles.
+Then click on one of the titles to read the article.

+#### Search

+Select the search menu to open a search form.
+Enter the keywords you want to search for and click on search.
+The titles of the articles with those keywords are then shown in a list.
+Click on any title of the search results to read the article.

 #### Reviewing the application